haskellfoundation/tech-proposals/proposals/052-cryptography-leg-1.md

 As a result, there are multiple cryptography libraries with similar interfaces, and it is not always clear which should be used preferentially.
 This promotes rot as downstream users unknownly rely on unmaintained libraries that slowly stop working.

 Furthermore, a number of important libraries in the cryptography ecosystem (eg, `cryptonite`, `asn1-encoding`, and `memory`) have recently been archived by their author and will no longer be receiving updates.
 Their backend is written in C, which presents a long-term maintenance burden with a high knowledge and skill requirement.

-NaCl bindings such as `saltine` are a high-quality alternative, but solve only a limited set of problems.
+NaCl bindings such as `saltine` are a high-quality alternative, but solve only a limited set of problems, as they only provide a few algorithms for select basic primitives, and do not support more complex protocols such as TLS and X509 (see Appendix C - NaCl / libsodium is not a cryptographic sink).

 The resulting brittleness has placed the long-term stability of important libraries such as `crypton`, `tls` and `x509` at risk of falling behind as compilers are upgraded, old standards are updated, and new standards are implemented.
 Additionally the instability creates an unattractive environment for developers, effectively driving them away to other ecosystems that can provide the necessary stability.